michellexzc/michellexzc.github.io/project1_486/README.md

 What outputs will you be creating and how are they directly connected to the class
 - I will be creating 4 different rasters in order to add them together to create a risk map.

+All statistics were performed in QGIS.
+Vector > Analysis Tools > Basic Statistics for Fields

 Creation of Map in QGIS (Expression builder)
 Maryland Census Tract (Polygon to raster, pick attribute field)
 - people ages 30 - 80: used expression builder: OutRas = Con(("MEANAGE" >= 30) & ("MEANAGE" <= 80), 1, 0)